lucianocota/Optimization_MinePlanning_Blending/README.md

 - Articles by [Prof. Luciano Perdigão Cota](https://lucianocota.github.io) for the OBPGSAP:

-  - Ore blending planning and green shovel allocation in open-pit mines: a case study in a copper mine (published at International Journal of Mining and Mineral Engineering journal in 2023)
+  - "Ore blending planning and green shovel allocation in open-pit mines: a case study in a copper mine" (published at International Journal of Mining and Mineral Engineering journal in 2023)

     - Authors: Natanael S. Coutinho (ITV), Tatianna A. P. Beneteli (ITV) Gustavo Pessin (ITV), and Luciano P. Cota (ITV)